Human-Singularity/gregory-ms-website/content/post/2025-07-05-clearer-view-into-multiple-sclerosis-research/index.md

 Trials are one of the biggest sources of hope for PwMS, and with that in mind, we also redesigned the listing of trials in our database.

-At Gregory AI, we’re pulling clinical-trial data from several trusted registries to ensure we have the most up-to-date information.
+At GregoryAi, we’re pulling clinical-trial data from several trusted registries to ensure we have the most up-to-date information.
 Right now, we’re extracting data from:

 - **[EU Clinical Trials Information System (CTIS) Public API](https://euclinicaltrials.eu/ctis-public-api/)**